 By Dr. Angela Gaeto, DVM, of the Helen Woodward Animal Center community in San Diego County.
 When the whole family is out enjoying water activities, be sure to consider the safety and well-being of your pets as well!
 Read more.

 Strolling on the beach.
 Chilling on the couch.
 Mai Tai is definitely up for both those things and can't wait to meet you to discuss it all.
 This 2-year-old boxer girl doesn't let her tripod status slow her down a bit, and her zest for life is matched by her good manners.
 Adults, kids, dogs, puppies, she loves them all.
 Restaurants?
 Coffee shops?
 Car rides?
 She's your perfect companion.
-Read more.
+Mai Tai Read more.

-Russian River Runners
+Russian River runners

 The unhurried stretch of the Russian River downstream from the Sonoma County town of Healdsburg is a DogTrekker’s delight, especially when you’re floating along in a dog-friendly, custom-made SOAR canoe from Russian River Adventures.
 Read more.